brianwetzel/HW16_Token_Crowdsale/README.md

 <br>

 ## Deploy Contract
-Once the contracts compiled with no bugs, I deployed the `KaseiCoinCrowdsaleDeployer` contract to the Ethereum Network.
+Once the contracts compiled, I deployed the `KaseiCoinCrowdsaleDeployer` contract to the Ethereum Network.
 Below are the details associated with deploying the contacts.

 <br>